-Students and staff.
+Student safety is the responsibility of both students and staff.
 Staff members are familiar with emergency procedures such as evacuation procedures, fire and tornado drills, safety drills in the event of a terrorist or other violent attack, and accident reporting procedures.
-If a student is aware of any dangerous situation or accident, s/he must notify a staff person immediately.
+If a student is aware of any dangerous situation or accident, s/ he must notify a staff person immediately.